Is Ocugen Inc. (OCGN) a good stock to buy now?

-Ocugen Inc. (NASDAQ: OCGN) is 379.78% higher on its value in year-to-date trading and has touched a low of $0.17 and a high of $18.77 in the current 52-week trading range.
+Ocugen Inc. (NASDAQ: OCGN) is 446.45% higher on its value in year-to-date trading and has touched a low of $0.17 and a high of $18.77 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The OCGN stock was last observed hovering at around $8.63 in the last trading session, with the day’s gains setting it 0.15% off its average median price target of $12.50 for the next 12 months.
-It is also 41.47% off the consensus price target high of $15.00 offered by 4 analysts, but current levels are 12.2% higher than the price target low of $10.00 for the same period.
+The OCGN stock was last observed hovering at around $9.60 in the last trading session, with the day’s gains setting it 0.4% off its average median price target of $12.50 for the next 12 months.
+It is also 33.33% off the consensus price target high of $15.00 offered by 4 analysts, but current levels are 0.0% lower than the price target low of $10.00 for the same period.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 67.24% loss in the last 1 month and extending the period to 3 months gives it a 2734.09%, and is -8.54% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 21.36% over the week and 25.74% over the month.
+The stock witnessed a -2.44% loss in the last 1 month and extending the period to 3 months gives it a 3278.38%, and is 14.42% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.28% over the week and 20.77% over the month.

 Ocugen Inc. (OCGN) Analyst Forecasts